RN Course Curriculum

 This course is designed to focus on holistic nursing assessment and intervention for clients and families experiencing alterations specific to the human psychological domain.
 Students will also explore assessment and intervention of the environmental (social) domain to advance nursing management competencies.

-This course addresses biological, psychological, spiritual, and sociological needs of the human from conception through young adult.
+Focused clinical course addressing biological, psychological, spiritual and sociological needs of the human from conception through young adulthood.
 Common alterations to adaptation in pregnancy, birthing, and childhood will be reviewed to support holistic nursing interventions.
-Students will have opportunity to participate in family planning, prenatal, and general pediatric populations clinical care arenas and service learning.
+Students will have opportunity to participate in family planning, prenatal, labor and delivery, newborn nursery and general pediatric populations clinical care arenas and service learning.

 NRS 203 Caring for the Community - 4 credit hours 80 clock hours (30 theory - 50 clinical)